aws/amazon-genomics-cli/site/content/en/docs/Concepts/engines.md

 ```

 The following snippet
-defines a Nextflow DSL engine of type `Nextflow` as part of the context named `spotContext` with a minimum requirement count of Cpus and Memory, when these are not provided the defaults would be used. (cpus:2, memory: 4096)
+defines a Nextflow DSL engine of type `Nextflow` as part of the context named `spotContext` with a minimum requirement count of Cpus and Memory, when these are not provided the defaults would be used.

 ```yaml
 contexts: